Observational tests in scale invariance II: gravitational lensing: The lensing effect: the geodesic of deflected light rays

 We recall that $\kappa_0= -\dot{\lambda}/\lambda= 1/t$ and we now write $c$ explicitely.
 The above terms are to be added the classical geodesic equation.
 We adopt the well known simplified form of the metric,

 and have the correspondences,

-where we write $m= GM/(c^2)$, this quantity has the units of a length and it is subject to variations given by Eq.~(\ref{Mvar}).
+where we write $m= GM/(c^2)$, this quantity has the units of a length and it is subject to time-variations \cite{MaedGueor23}.
 The above terms additionally appear to the classical expressions of the components of the geodesics, \citep{Tolman34,Weinberg72}.
+The general equation we are searching could be applied to a variety of post-Newtonian problems in addition to lensing, such as the advance of the perihelion, etc. Thus, we will impose the specific conditions for the propagation of light rays only at the very end, on the general equation.
+This is also the reason why the final equations will be expressed for the inverse radius $u=1/r$ depending on angle $\phi$, in order to correspond to the usual Binet equation, which in classical Mechanics provides the form of the planetary orbits for a given force law, and vice-versa.
 We are also supposing that the motions occur in a plane with a constant value of $\theta=\pi/2$, and get

 where we may verify the consistency of the dimensions.
 The last two equations may be easily integrated.
 Let us call $\upsilon= \frac{d\phi}{ds}$, getting for (\ref{eph}),

 This gives